-$(\underline{f})(\underline{e})$ The inspector general shall submit the final report to the agency head and to the Auditor General.
+(f) The inspector general shall submit the final report to the agency head, the Auditor General, and, for state agencies under the jurisdiction of the Governor, the Chief Inspector General.

-$(\underline{g})(\underline{f})$ The Auditor General, in connection with the independent postaudit of the same agency pursuant to s.
+(g) The Auditor General, in connection with the independent postaudit of the same agency pursuant to s.
 11.45, shall give appropriate consideration to internal audit reports and the resolution of findings therein.
 The Legislative Auditing Committee may inquire into the reasons or justifications for failure of the agency head to correct the deficiencies reported in internal audits that are also reported by the Auditor General and shall take appropriate action.

-(h)(g) The inspector general shall monitor the implementation of the state agency's response to any report on the state agency issued by the Auditor General or by the Office of Program Policy Analysis and Government Accountability.
-No later than 6 months after the Auditor General or the Office of Program Policy Analysis and Government Accountability publishes a report on the state agency, the inspector general shall provide a written response to the agency head on the status of corrective actions taken.
-The Inspector General shall file a copy of such response with the Legislative Auditing Committee.
+(h) The inspector general shall monitor the implementation of the state agency's response to any report on the state agency issued by the Auditor General or by the Office of Program Policy Analysis and Government Accountability.
+No later than 6 months after the Auditor General or the Office of Program Policy Analysis and Government Accountability publishes a report on the state agency, the inspector general shall provide a written response to the agency head or, for state agencies under the jurisdiction of the Governor, the Chief Inspector General on the status of corrective actions taken.
+The inspector general shall file a copy of such response with the Legislative Auditing Committee.

-(i)(h) The inspector general shall develop long-term and annual audit plans based on the findings of periodic risk assessments.
+(i) The inspector general shall develop long-term and annual audit plans based on the findings of periodic risk assessments.
 The plan, where appropriate, should include postaudit samplings of payments and accounts.
 The plan shall show the individual audits to be conducted during each year and related resources to be devoted to the respective audits.
 The Chief Financial Officer, to assist in fulfilling the responsibilities for examining, auditing, and settling accounts, claims, and demands pursuant to s.
 17.03(1), and examining, auditing, adjusting, and settling accounts pursuant to s.
-17.04, may utilize audits performed by the inspectors general and internal auditors.
-For state agencies under the Governor, the audit plans shall be submitted to the Governor's Chief Inspector General.
-The plan shall be submitted to the Auditor General.
+17.04, may use audits performed by the inspectors general and internal auditors.
+For state agencies under the jurisdiction of the Governor, the audit plans shall be submitted to the Chief Inspector General.
+The plan shall be submitted to the agency head for approval.
+A copy of the approved plan shall be submitted to the Auditor General.

-(6) In carrying out the investigative duties and responsibilities specified in this section, each inspector general shall initiate, conduct, supervise, and coordinate investigations designed to detect, deter, prevent, and eradicate fraud, waste, mismanagement, misconduct, and other abuses in state government.
-For these purposes, each inspector general state agency shall:
+(7)(6) In carrying out the investigative duties and responsibilities specified in this section, each inspector general shall initiate, conduct, supervise, and coordinate investigations designed to detect, deter, prevent, and eradicate fraud, waste, mismanagement, misconduct, and other abuses in state government.
+For these purposes, each inspector general shall: